Certora/Documentation/docs/user-guide/getting-started/install.md

     source .zshenv
     ```

-When running the Certora Prover in the Visual Studio Code Extension, you need to restart your computer to apply your changes effectively.
-This will lead otherwise to an error: ```DEBUG: https://prover.certora.com/ "POST /v2/cli/verify HTTP/1.1" 403 447```
+When running the Certora Prover in the Visual Studio Code Extension, you may need
+to restart VSCode or your computer.

 </details>